Chikni Chameli: Filming

-The choreographer for the song was Ganesh Acharya and Amitabh Battacharya was the lyricist.
+The choreographer for the song's music video was Ganesh Acharya and Amitabh Battacharya was the lyricist.

 Karan Malhotra, in an interview revealed how he got the inspiration for the song after an assistant sound designer, Lochan Kanvinde, recommended the original song, "Kombadi Palali".
 The choreography was not easy for Katrina Kaif, she expressed the difficulty in an interview by saying "The response to Chikni Chameli has been fun so far.
 It was hard work.
 It was very fast and it was not a style I was used to, but I took it as a challenge.
 I think we all went for it as a team and did the best we could.
 I am happy people are liking it".

 During the song, most of the dancing done was on barefoot, which took place on cement.
 This injured the soles of Katrina Kaif, as revealed by Ganesh Acharya in an interview, “The song is a rustic number, so she had to dance bare-feet on the uneven ground.
 Halfway through the number, she injured the soles of her feet as the continuous pressure peeled off her skin.
 Despite everyone telling her to attend to her injuries, she continued with the dance without a whimper”.